akshatamohanty/akshatamohanty.github.io/blog/_posts/2021-07-19-handling-pandemic-the-developer-way.md

 What you are looking at is a part of my life, broken down into 15-minute, logged by category.
 (A - Action, T - Thinking, E - Entertainment, C - Chores).
 Yes, I'm weird.

-But it allowed me evaluate my happiness and unhappiness - empirically.
+But it allowed me to evaluate my happiness and unhappiness - empirically.

 Feeling directionless?
 Sure, I haven't worked taken any actions related to goals that matter to me, in over 12 hours.
 Feeling confused?
 Obviously, I've been in bed, cooking up dreams for the past 4 hours.

-Life is more physiological and physical, than we give it credit for.
+Life is more physiological and physical than we give it credit for.
 Yet, most of us, live it in our heads.

-Documenting it, helps externalize and depersonalize it.
-Allows us to look at our own life, from outside.
+Documenting it helps externalize and depersonalize it.
+Allows us to look at our own life, from the outside.

 <br /><br /><br />